Appeals

 What is an appeal?

-Taking the appeal is the filing or serving the notice of appeal when there is a right to appeal, or by filing the motion for permission to appeal when there is no right to appeal.
+Taking the appeal is the is the filing or serving the notice of appeal when there is a right to appeal.
+Either of these acts alone is enough to confer appellate jurisdiction, even though these acts by themselves are not sufficient to proceed with the appeal without correcting them.
+Taking an appeal is also made by filing the motion for permission to appeal when there is no appeal as of right.

-How much time do I have to take an appeal?
+How much time do I have to take an appeal in New York?

-The time to take an appeal is 30 days after the notice of entry is served.
+The time to take an appeal is 30 days after the notice of entry is served, with an additional five days added if service is made by mail alone.

 How are parties identified in an appeal?